Protect your car from bailiff action: know your rights and defences

 Remedies

-1. Challenge expired enforcement: If more than 12 months have passed since the Notice of Enforcement was issued, the bailiff cannot proceed without issuing a new notice.
-This is a breach of Regulation 9 of the Taking Control of Goods Regulations 2013.
+- Challenge expired enforcement if more than 12 months have passed since the Notice of Enforcement was issued.
+This breaches Regulation 9 of the Taking Control of Goods Regulations 2013.

-2. Rely on statutory limitation: If six years have passed since the original debt became enforceable, the creditor may be barred from recovery under Section 9 of the Limitation Act 1980.
+- Rely on statutory limitation if six years have passed since the debt became enforceable.
+Recovery may be barred under Section 9 of the Limitation Act 1980.

-6. Recover damages for unlawful enforcement: Paragraph 66 of Schedule 12 to the Tribunals, Courts and Enforcement Act 2007 permits you to apply for the return of goods and compensation where the bailiff has acted unlawfully or under a defective warrant.
+- Recover damages for unlawful enforcement .
+Paragraph 66 of Schedule 12 to the Tribunals, Courts and Enforcement Act 2007 allows for return of goods and compensation.

-7. Reclaim invalid enforcement fees: Regulation 3 of the Taking Control of Goods (Fees) Regulations 2014 voids any fees charged in breach of statutory procedure.
-You may apply for a detailed assessment and refund.
+- Reclaim invalid enforcement fees .
+Regulation 3 of the Taking Control of Goods (Fees) Regulations 2014 voids fees incurred in breach of statutory procedure.

-8. Use the police CAD system: If you are being harassed over a debt that is not yours, contacting 999 creates an official, time-stamped incident log.
-This may support a complaint or restraining order application in serious cases.
+- Use the police CAD system .
+If harassed over a debt that is not yours, calling 999 creates a log which may support a formal complaint or restraining order.